 I am happy to share that I partnered with Dairy Council of Florida to bring you this delicious recipe!

-These flautas have turned into a new family favorite recipe!
+Chicken flautas have turned into a new family favorite recipe!

-They're incredibly easy to make and so fun to eat!
+They're incredibly easy to make and so fun to eat.

 I enjoy serving them as either a filling and nutritious after-school snack OR as an appetizer when I'm expecting both kids and adults at the house.

 Their tube-like shape make dipping fun for any age so I like to get crazy and set out allllll the condiments!

 PLUS, the fact that they're packed with protein and calcium makes it a win-win for me AND my kids.

 Flautas means "flutes" in Spanish which is really the perfect term to describe them.
 Some people refer to them as "rolled tacos" but I feel like they are much different!

 Traditionally, they are stuffed with chicken, cheese and spices and rolled up to resemble a flute and deep fried!
 Their shape makes them PERFECT for dipping into salsa, guacamole, sour cream or pico de gallo!

 🛒 Flautas Ingredient tips